MattSegal/devblog/content/django-spa-infrastructure.md

 The frontend is deployed as a "static site" of just HTML CSS and JavaScript assets.
 It is hosted separately to Django, in an [AWS S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html), [Netlify](https://www.netlify.com/), or something similar.
 The frontend is built, tested and deployed independently of the backend.
 The frontend gets data from the backend soley through REST API calls.

 The backend is a Django REST API with no HTML views (other than the admin pages), and hosts no static content (other than what's needed for the admin).
-It is built, tested and deployed independently of the backend.
+It is built, tested and deployed independently of the frontend.

 Importantly, since the frontend and backend are on different servers, they will also have different domain names.
 The backend might live on something like api.myapp.com and the frontend on www.myapp.com.